Wetland compensatory mitigation

 A wetland individual permit applicant can satisfy their compensatory mitigation requirement by completing a mitigation project in the same watershed service area or within a half-mile of the permitted wetland impact.
 A nonfederal exempt project proponent can complete a mitigation project within the same compensation search area, which includes the geographic management unit (GMU), the county, and within a 20-mile radius of the impacted wetland.

-Wisconsin regulations identify purchasing credits from mitigation banks or the WWCT (In-Lieu Fee Program) as the preferred options to satisfy compensatory mitigation requirements.
+Wisconsin regulations identify purchasing credits from mitigation banks or the DNR In-Lieu Fee Program as the preferred options to satisfy compensatory mitigation requirements.

 Nonfederal wetland exemption mitigation basics